Parent page: Altium NEXUS Server

 Engineers for example – a related Task becomes available to all members of that group, and also any individual users that have been assigned to the Activity – here, user

-Keith.
-In such cases any of these users can assign the Task to themselves (), and then complete the step and submit the result ().
+Engineers role).
+In such cases any of these users can complete the review step and submit the result ().

 Managed Project Functions

 Functional operations associated with projects are available from the menu on the Projects Management page, and include the ability to open, edit, clone, watch and remove a managed project.
-The menu also is available from the button of a selected project when in Preview mode:
+The menu also is available from the button of a selected project entry:

 Open a Project

-Select the Open option from the menu to open a project into its manufacturing orientated CAD-centric view, encompassed in the browser interface Projects page.
-The page provides access to several tabbed sub-views:
+Select the Open option from a project entry's menu or from the upper menu to open a project into its manufacturing orientated CAD-centric view.
+The view provides access to several sub-views available from the navigation pane:

 - Design – navigate and interact with the project's design documents, inspect object properties and place review comments.
-The view applies to the current (latest) project revision, and uses the Web Review interface.
+The view applies to the current (latest) project revision, and uses the Web Viewer interface.

 - Activities – view active or closed Process workflow Activities that apply to the current project.